context-labs/autodoc/.autodoc/docs/markdown/src/cli/commands/index/createVectorStore.md

 The `fromDocuments` function takes an array of `Document` objects, an `Embeddings` object, and an optional configuration object.
 It creates an instance of `HNSWLib` with the provided embeddings and configuration, adds the documents to the instance, and returns it.

 The `createVectorStore` function is exported and serves as the main entry point for this module.
-It takes an `AutodocConfig` object with `root` and `output` properties.
+It takes an `AutodocRepoConfig` object with `root` and `output` properties.
 The function creates a `RepoLoader` instance with the `root` path, loads the documents, and splits them into chunks using the `RecursiveCharacterTextSplitter` class.
 It then creates a vector store using the `fromDocuments` function with the `OpenAIEmbeddings` class, and saves the vector store to the specified `output` path.

 Example usage: